Kanjin0/FIA-Reactive-Agent/README.md

 # Acknowledgements

-Developed as part of the Artificial Intelligence course in the B.Sc. in Informatics Engineering at the University of Coimbra.
+Developed collaboratively as part of the Artificial Intelligence course in the B.Sc. in Informatics Engineering at the University of Coimbra.